Albany, New York Therapists

 Mental health needs are climbing all over the country.
 Albany is no different.
 While the area is more or less on par with the national average in mental health needs, it also has unique challenges.

-About 19 percent of adults in Albany have a mental illness.
-Of these, roughly 4 percent have a serious mental illness.
-This means a mental illness that significantly affects their lives on a daily basis.
+About 19% of adults in Albany have a mental illness.
+Of these, roughly 4% have a serious mental illness.
+This means a mental illness that significantly affects their lives daily.
 Meanwhile, the suicide rate is 9.7 per 100,000 residents.
 The rate of self-injury leading to an ER visit is 12.8 per 100,000 residents.
 Both percentages are higher than the state average.

 The area also has a not-insignificant substance abuse problem.
 This refers to both illicit drugs and alcohol.
-While estimates put rates of illicit drug use at only 3 percent, those numbers are climbing.
-Overdose-related hospital admissions jumped 64 percent between 2008–2010 and 2011–2013.
+While estimates put rates of illicit drug use at only 3%, those numbers are climbing.
+Overdose-related hospital admissions jumped 64% between 2008–2010 and 2011–2013.

-Meanwhile, roughly 8 percent of adults in the county suffer from an alcohol addiction.
-Almost 16 percent of adults in Albany said they had engaged in binge drinking in the past month.
+Meanwhile, roughly 8% of adults in the county suffer from an alcohol addiction.
+Almost 16% of adults in Albany said they had engaged in binge drinking in the past month.
 Of the people struggling with substance abuse, almost none seek care.
-Meanwhile, 2009 estimates say that 16.5 percent of adults in Albany use tobacco products.
+Meanwhile, 2009 estimates say that 16.5% of adults in Albany use tobacco products.

 Effects of Education, Divorce, Poverty, and Other Contributing Factors

-Unemployment in Albany is on par with the national average at about 5 percent.
+Unemployment in Albany is on par with the national average at about 4.3%.
 Unemployment, like poverty, increases the risk of mental illnesses, such as anxiety and depression.
 Because mental health care is not free, it can also make people less likely to seek care that they cannot afford.

-Divorce rates, meanwhile, give rise for unique opportunities in mental health care.
+Divorce rates, meanwhile, give rise to unique opportunities in mental health care.
 Divorce is an emotional and stressful life event.
 Areas with high divorce rates need health care like marital and family counseling.
-Divorce in New York jumped by almost 12 percent between 2008 and 2014.
-Albany County, however, has one of the lowest divorce rates in New York, at about 2.56 percent.
+Divorce in New York jumped by almost 12% between 2008 and 2014.
+Albany County, however, has one of the lowest divorce rates in New York, at about 2.56%.

 Mental Health Resources in Albany